epiragauta/openlayers-leaflet-arcgisjs-poc/README.md

-# React App with OpenLayers
+# Proof of Concept with OpenLayers, Leaflet and ArcGIS Javascript

-React Project Base Created for OpenLayers Library
+React Project Base Created for OpenLayers - Leaflet and ArcGIS JS Library

 ## Available Scripts